GustavoKatel/pushbullet-cli/README.md

 Devices
 -------

 You should use one of the three flags -a, -d or -i to specify a device.

 * -a will push to all devices.
 * -d [name] will push to a specific device by name.
 * -i will prompt you to choose to which device you want to push.

 The first time you run this, you'll be asked for your API key, which will be saved in *~/.pushbulletkey*.

-I'm not too experienced with Python, so please feel free to send a pull request!